simeononsecurity/simeononsecurity.ch/content/articles/the-dark-web-and-cybercrime-a-look/index.en.md

 ## Interconnection between the Dark Web and Cybercrime

 The interconnection between the **dark web** and **cybercrime** is undeniable.
 The dark web serves as a sanctuary for criminals to operate while **cybercrime** acts as the means to finance and facilitate their illicit activities.
-Criminals leverage the dark web to sell stolen credit card information, which is then utilized for fraudulent transactions.
+Criminals leverage the dark web to sell stolen credit card information, which is then used for fraudulent transactions.
 This symbiotic relationship between the dark web and cybercrime perpetuates the proliferation of illegal practices.

 ## Risks Associated with the Dark Web and Cybercrime